jesuslovesyiyi/Resilient_energy_network/README.md

 ## Datasets used in this work
 ### Voltage timeseries: [Electricity Supply Monitoring Initiative](https://watchyourpower.org/the_initiative.php) (ESMI)

 We collect and analyze this minute-level voltage data from ESMI to assess patterns in electricity supply.
 Electricity Supply Monitoring Initiative (ESMI) was launched in March 2015 by Prayas Energy Group.
 It provides evidence-based feedback on the quality of electricity supply to end users across India.
 As part of this initiative, more than 500 Electricity Supply Monitors (ESMs), which has been deployed across the country to record minute-by-minute voltage readings, creating a reliable and granular database of supply interruptions at hundreds of consumer locations.
+The ESMI voltage records span a total of almost 11 years from October 2014 to April 2025 recording over **7 million** location hours of voltage data in total.

 *ESM is a plug-in device that integrates a voltage recorder.
 It provides voltage records by the minute at its location and sends data to a central server using Ground Penetrating Radar System (GPRS)